Supporting the Epilepsy Community

 National Walk for Epilepsy:

 The National Walk for Epilepsy, held annually by the Epilepsy Foundation, is a community celebration among friends, families, corporations and organizations gathering to celebrate their fundraising success and demonstrate their support in the fight against epilepsy.
-Eisai is attending and sponsoring the Washington, D.C. event for the 8th year and will be accompanied by friends of the community, Magnolia Paws for Compassion and Jumo, creators of the Medikidz series.
-The Eisai booth will feature the Magnolia Paws for Compassion therapy dogs, Medikidz characters and an interactive craft station for kids to design their own superhero cape.
+Eisai attended and sponsored the Washington, D.C. event for the 8th year and was accompanied by friends of the community, Magnolia Paws for Compassion and Jumo, creators of the Medikidz series.
+The Eisai booth featured the Magnolia Paws for Compassion therapy dogs, Medikidz characters and an interactive craft station for kids to design their own superhero cape.
 Money raised from the National Walk for Epilepsy helps the Epilepsy Foundation provide services for people living with epilepsy, provide awareness programs to the community and aid research funding for the condition.

 At this year’s National Walk, Eisai launched the sixth book in the “Medikidz Explain Epilepsy” series, "Understanding Transitional Care in Epilepsy."